MA Primary Education with Gaelic (Fluent Speakers)

 Most of the teaching will take place at Moray House School of Education, located at the Holyrood Campus within the University's Central Area.

 You will also have access to the University's libraries and computing facilities.

 You will engage in placements - professional experience and practice - throughout your programme.
-In Year 3 you will undertake a year-long professional experience and practice placement which includes extended experience in a Gaelic-medium primary education setting.
+In Year 3 you will undertake a year-long professional experience and practice placement in a Gaelic-medium primary education setting.

 You will be taught through a combination of lectures, tutorials, workshops, independent small-group activity and the use of e-learning and virtual learning environments.

 You will be assessed through a range of methods including exams, essays, portfolios and student presentations.
 You will be assessed by school staff and University tutors while on school placements.

 Find out more about this programme's aims, what you will learn, how you will be assessed and what skills and knowledge you will develop.

 To give you an idea of what to expect from this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 MA (Hons) Primary Education with Gaelic (Fluent Speakers) graduates typically go on to teach in Gaelic-medium or English-medium primary schools.